The Lorentzian scattering rigidity problem and rigidity of stationary metrics: The defining function of and its linearization

-Identifying vectors with covectors by the metric $g$ restricted to $TU_\pm$, one can consider $\mathcal S$ on the cotangent bundle as well, we call it $\mathcal{S}^\sharp$.
+Identifying vectors with covectors by the metric $g$ restricted to $TU$, we define $\mathcal S$ on the cotangent bundle as well, we call it $\mathcal{S}^\sharp$. \end{definition}

 Clearly, $\mathcal S$ and $\mathcal{S}^\sharp$ are positively homogeneous of order one in the fiber variable.
 We have $\mathcal{S}(x,a(x,v')v') = (y,a(x,v')w') $ for every $a>0$.
 We may normalize $v'$ in some way to reduce the number of variables.
 For example, we may require $(v',v')_{g'}= \mp 1$ (recall that $v'$ is spacelike/timelike depending of whether $U$ is timelike/spacelike), where $g'$ is the induced metric.
 If $x^0$ is a local time variable in the former case, we may require $v^0=1$.
 More generally, we may restrict $v$ to some hypersurface so that each radial ray intersects it transversally.
 We call each such restriction of $\mathcal S$ a \textit{reduced representation} of $\mathcal{S}$, similarly for $\mathcal{S}^\sharp$.
 Each of them is just a representation of $\mathcal S$ or $\mathcal{S}^\sharp$ modulo rescaling by positive factors, depending on $(x,v')$.
 Knowing the reduced version recovers the full one in a trivial way.

 \begin{remark} The non-conjugacy and the transversality assumptions imply that $\exp_x : \exp_x^{-1}(V)\to V$ is a diffeomorphism for every $x\in U$ as long as $U$ and $V$ are small enough.
 Assuming that, we can also assume that $\mathcal{U} =\{\exp_x^{-1}(V); \; x\in U\}$; then we have a global diffeomorphism for $(x,v)\in \mathcal{U}$ above.
 Finally, we can project $v$ to $T_xU$ to get a diffeomorphic map $T_xU\ni v'\to y\in V$ for every $x\in U$.
 We are going to consider geodesics (lightlike or not) issued from $(x,v)\in \mathcal{V}$ only. \end{remark}